 Sea of Tranquility has always gotten a lot of inspiration from ocean themes.
 At face value, the song is about a ship lost at sea, but under the surface, the song represents dark times that we all go through and that there is always hope for a way out.
 “It’s times like these that define me”; the way that we face tough times is what builds our character.

-What sorts of emotions did you find yourselves channeling into for the performances you captured on "Lost At Sea?"
+What sorts of emotions did you find yourselves channelling into for the performances you captured on "Lost At Sea?"

 North Carolina music has a wide range of genres and ideas.
-As musicians, we’ve played in many bands of differing genres, but in Sea of Tranquility we vibe out and just write whatever we like, which results in combining different genres together in a new way.
+As musicians, we’ve played in many bands of differing genres, but in Sea of Tranquility, we vibe out and write whatever we like, which results in combining different genres together in a new way.